JZubero/sakemore/README.md

                Password - the new password for this member
     Example: sake more pwd admin new_password
              sake more pwd user@email.com "a new password"

+    snapshot - Generates a snapshot of the current state.
+A snapshot is a backup of the database and assets in an archive.
+    Arguments: Type - A choice of: save, load
+    Example: sake more snapshot save - Saves a snapshot to the temp directory of your system. sake more snapshot load - Loads a snapshot into the local instance.
+CAUTION: It overwrites the database and all the assets.

 Get direct access to a PHP console - similar to 'php -a' but with tab completion available.